Tonwalter888/YTLitePlusEXTRA/README.md

 **EDIT:** THANKS FOR 100 FORKS!🥳🎉🙏

 **NOTE:**
-- If you are experiencing playback issues,use YouTube version 19.49.5.
+- If you are experiencing playback issues,use YouTube version 19.49.5 or turn on Legacy PiP in YouPiP settings.
 - If YouTube's loop video feature doesn't work,use YouLoop in Settings -> Video Overlay -> Show Loop Video Button instead.

 ## Main Features